amiechen/pretzel/README.md

 ## Todo:

-* decide what to do when there's no shortcut
-  * preferred: icon grayout, don't show the window (this means I'd need to know what current app is before user clicking, and I constantly watch the app usage.)
-  * lazy: show a window and ask people to do a pull request
+* show a window and ask people to do a pull request when no shortcuts
-  * scope-creaping: show a form allow user to add their own shortcut file and shortcuts
 * add a list of apps that currently has shortcuts
 * add a yml template for people to add more shortcuts
 * style/polish the page